svm-suite/svm-suite.github.io/README.md

 ###### permanent data storage

-Permanent memory cells are noted by `PERM` sections, and they live forever, or until their data is set to `NIL`.
-Computing with permanent cells is much slower than computing with temporary cells since permanent cells are typically stored on disk drives.
+Permanent memory cells are noted by `PERM` sections, and they live from the moment they are created, until their data is set to `NIL`, even between starting and stopping particular *compute-stateful.svm* services.

 The next example: